romanbotnari/raumd/README.md

 raumd is a python script, so the prerequisite for using raumd is python, the programming language for running, and pip the package installer for installation. (version>=3)

 ### airlocks.xyz
-the sequences are defined and downloaded from https://airlocks.xyz, that is a platform for defining sequences of things, developed by yours truly. raumd consumes and runs those sequences.
+the sequences are defined and downloaded from https://airlocks.xyz, that is a platform for defining sequences(or even trees) of things, developed by yours truly. raumd consumes and runs those sequences.

 ### sequence.json
 the sequences you download are aggregated into the **sequence.json** file.